Create session with a name

 tmux ls

-# or from within a tmux session:
+# Within a tmux session:

 Background session